 Since receiving the favorable IRS determination letter, certain transactions, entered into by other taxpayers under the same IRS Code Section came under scrutiny and criticism by the news media.
 In reaction, Management has recorded a contingent liability of \$17.0 million at August 31, 2005 and August 31, 2004 for income taxes in the event of an IRS challenge.
 Management's decision has been influenced by perceived changes in the regulatory environment.
-The Company believes that it can successfully defend any such challenge.
-However, because it is probable that a challenge will be made and possible that it may be successful, Management has provided for the contingency.
+Because Management believes it is probable that a challenge will be made and probable that the challenge may be successful as to some of the possible assertions, Management has provided for the contingency.